Skip to main content

 }

-A concrete one, for a forest scene:
+A concrete one, for the café from Part 1:

-export const FOREST: SoundscapeDef = {
+export const CAFE: SoundscapeDef = {

-bed: { sample: "forest-bed", volume: 0.6, fadeInMs: 800 },
+bed: { sample: "restaurant-bed-light", volume: 0.9, fadeInMs: 800 },

 emitters: [